 In general the Thompson School is looking for a C/C+ average or better.
-UNH also requires SAT/ACT scores with all applications.
+Submitting SAT/ACT scores is optional.

 Students interested in applying to the Thompson School must submit the UNH Common Application.
 The Common App can be completed online until April 1.
 After April 1, students must download the forms from the UNH website and submit them in paper to the UNH Office of Admissions.
 The Thompson School has rolling admissions and will accept applications for the fall until July 1.
 For more information about Admission to the Thompson School visit our Admissions page.

 Tuition, fees, room and board are determined by the University of New Hampshire's Board of Trustees.
 Visit the UNH website for more information.
 The Thompson School also has its own one-time only curriculum specific fees.
 Information about these fees can be found in the UNH Undergraduate Catalog.

 Thompson School students are UNH students and therefore live with all other UNH students.
 There is no specific dorm where TSAS students live, they can be found all over campus.
 UNH guarantees housing for the first two years for all matriculated students.